samlip-blip/samlip-blip.github.io/_posts/2019-12-22-ufo-Samir-Lipovaca.md

 length \<= 2 since all these entities do not help much in processing the information about sighting events and converting every remaining word to its lower case.
-After this preprocessing step we will calculate the frequency of the remaining words and create a list of these words sorted in descending order by the frequency so that the most frequent words are at the beginning of the list (ufo_words_list in the notebook).
+After this preprocessing step we will calculate the frequency of the remaining words and create a list sorted in descending order by the frequency so that the most frequent words are at the beginning of the list (ufo_words_list in the notebook).

 Using WordNet [4] we will identify nouns, verbs, adjectives and adverbs in this list.
 WordNet is a large lexical database of English.
 Nouns, verbs, adjectives